 In the case of any kind of meat, I would avoid paper altogether and stick to aluminum foil.
 It’s far better at locking in heat, so will do a better job of heating your meat quickly while also locking in juices.
 The length of time meat needs is also too long for the parchment paper to stay effective for.

-There is a case for using parchment paper over foil in some cases however.
-Recent research in the International Journal of Electrochemical Sciences suggests that overruse of foil runs the risk of aluminum leaching onto food.
-The liklihood of this leaching increases as higher temperatures are used.
+There is a case for using parchment paper over foil in some cases, however.
+Recent research in the International Journal of Electrochemical Sciences suggests that overuse of foil runs the risk of aluminum leaching onto food.
+The likelihood of this leaching increases as higher temperatures are used.

 Extremely high levels of aluminum intake have been linked to neurological and nervous system diseases.